sankalpdayal/carnd_term1_p3/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* README.md summarizing the results

-#### 2. Submission includes functional code
+#### 2. Code Implementation
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing To record the run, following command can be used.
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing To record the run, following command was used.
 ```sh
 python drive.py model.h5
 ```